mrYakamoto/orange-jasmine/README.md

 continue to add new tests for all your functions that create, read, update, or delete anything from the DOM.

-##### Release 3: TDDing the View with Jasmine

-Much like for our tree model, we've written a Jasmine test for you to test the view.
-Write the code for the view to make this test pass.

 Our code for the view tests resides in `test/spec/view.spec.js`.

 Write OO JS code for the view in `javascripts/view.js` to make this test pass.

-We'll come back to this test suite later to add additional tests for new functionality!

 ##### Release 4: Bonus! (optional)